rome/tools/packages/@romefrontend/js-parser/test-fixtures/esprima/es2015-identifier/invalid_var_await/input.test.md

   ℹ Change the extension to .mjs to turn this file into a module

-  ℹ Add "type": "module" to your undefined
+  ℹ Add "type": "module" to your ./

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━